mongodb/specifications/source/auth/auth.rst

 When an authorization request is made and there is a valid cached response, the driver MUST use the cached response if it has not expired.

-If the driver implements a global cache, the cache keys MUST include the principal name if given, the ``client_id`` from serverStep1 and a hash of the callback function, if possible in the driver's language.
-Using the ``client_id`` accounts for the case when two different clusters use the same principal name but could be configurated differently.
+The cache keys MUST include the principal name (or empty string) and the resolved host name.
+Using the resolved host name accounts for the case when two different clusters use the same principal name but could be configurated differently.
+There is an edge case where if the same principal name is used and two aliases to the same local host address are given, there will be duplicate user/device interactions, unless the driver can resolve the local host address as well.

+The driver MUST cache the serverStep1 reponse as part of the cache value, to enable skipping serverStep1 on subsequent authentications of the same cache key.

 A global cache should be preferred, to prevent multiple browser interactions in the case of an authentication code workflow.

-If the driver implements a cache per client, then the cache key MUST include the principal name if given.
+However, drivers or dev tools can choose to use their own caching scheme if appropriate for their language/ environment.

-A cache value will expire within 5 minutes of the ``expiresInSeconds`` time.
+A cached value will expire within 5 minutes of the ``expiresInSeconds`` time.
-If a cache value is found but has expired, the refresh callback will be called (if given) with the OIDCMechanismServerStep1 and original OIDCRequestTokenResult arguments, and it will return a new OIDCRequestTokenResult response.
+If a cached value is found but has expired, the refresh callback will be called (if given) with the OIDCMechanismServerStep1 and original OIDCRequestTokenResult arguments, and it will return a new OIDCRequestTokenResult response.

 If the "azure" device is used, then the same caching method used for Azure KMS credentials MUST be used.   <TODO insert link to client-side-encryption>.

 If there is no refresh callback and no current valid cached value, the request callback will be called.
-Multithreaded drivers MUST ensure that there is at most one concurrent call to either callback.
+Multithreaded drivers MUST ensure that there is at most one concurrent call to any callback for a given cache key.

 If a cached value is used and authentication fails, the driver MUST clear the cached value.